 Pitney Bowes Inc. v.
 Data-Pac Mailing Systems Corp.: Represented Pitney Bowes in a patent infringement suit involving five patents related to mailing machines and data encryption technology.
 The case resolved in a confidential settlement.

 Kroll Ontrack v.
 Renew Data: Represented Kroll Ontrack in a case brought under the Minnesota Trade Secrets Act against a competitor and former employees.
 The case resolved in a confidential settlement.

 Represented a guardian ad litem and petitioner in a complex, contested termination of parental rights trial involving multiple parties.
 Served as co-lead trial counsel and argued the case on appeal to the Minnesota Court of Appeals, helping secure a safe and loving home-life for an at-risk child.

 *Past results are reported to provide the reader with an indication of the type of litigation we practice.
 They do not and should not be construed to create an expectation of result in any other case, as all cases are dependent upon their own unique fact situation and applicable law.

-Above case results were while Melissa was at her former firm, Robins, Kaplan, Miller & Ciresi L.L.P.
+Case results before 2015 were obtained while Melissa was at her former firm, Robins, Kaplan, Miller & Ciresi, L.L.P.